Arjun113/nOPark/backend/docs/infra.md

 \$200 credit is provided to students for the first year, which is more than enough.

-**Important Note**
-We turn off the VM when not in use to save credits.
-If the frontend is not working, the VM is likely off.
-Please contact Lachlan to turn it back on.

 ## Specs

 - 4 vCPUs